prometheus-community/postgres_exporter/README.md

 ### Running as non-superuser

-To be able to collect metrics from `pg_stat_activity` and `pg_stat_replication` as  non-superuser you have to create functions and views as a superuser, and assign permissions separately to those.
+To be able to collect metrics from `pg_stat_activity`, `pg_stat_replication` and `pg_stat_ssl` as non-superuser you have to create functions and views as a superuser, and assign permissions separately to those.

 In PostgreSQL, views run with the permissions of the user that created them so they can act as security barriers.
 Functions need to be created to share this